perceptimagery/sprie-widget-docs/content/legacy/Events/index.md

 });

 ```

+Line 2 : Initialise SprieSDK with apiKey you received from Sprie

 Line 5-8: Listen for SprieEvent:onAssetCart event which gets triggered on user clicking Add To Cart button.

 Line 11-13: Listen for SprieEvent:onCameraDenied event which gets triggered in case the user denies camera permission in the browser.